Who we are

-Mark joined the Our Community team as Marketing Manager in 2014.
-Mark started his career in the not-for-profit sector as the General Manager of the Tasmanian Theatre Company and has since held marketing roles with a number of government and commercial organisations, specialising in digital communications.
+Mark is Our Community's Marketing Manager.
+He started his career in the not-for-profit sector as the General Manager of the Tasmanian Theatre Company and has since held marketing roles with a number of government and commercial organisations, specialising in digital communications.
 Mark is interested in the importance and role of the arts and cultural engagement, and has previously volunteered as the Treasurer of the TMAGgots, a not-for-profit museum group run by young, culturally engaged Hobartians.
 He also represented Tasmania as a member of the board of the national youth arts peak body, Young People and the Arts Australia.

-Anna joined Our Community in 2015 as a Business Analyst with the SmartyGrants team.
+Anna is a Business Analyst with the SmartyGrants team.
 Anna has more than 10 years of experience working on large-scale corporate IT projects across a variety of organisations in the finance, telecommunications, consulting and retail industries.
 Outside the office, Anna is actively involved with several community groups and not-for-profits, making Our Community an ideal place for her to work.
 Anna holds a Bachelor of Information Systems from the University of Melbourne.